Juelin-Liu/npmetis/README.md

 `indices`: Adjacency lists in an array, must contain edges in both directions.

-`node_weight`: If provided, must have a length equal to the number of nodes in the graph.
-All weights should be greater than 0 (no zero entries).
+`node_weight`: If provided, each node in the graph should have the same number of weights.

 `edge_weight`: If provided, must have a length equal to the number of edges in the graph.
 All weights should be greater than 0 (no zero entries).